tus/tus-resumable-upload-protocol/protocol.md

 where this is desirable, for example, if the [Checksum](#checksum) extension is used.

-The Server MUST acknowledge successful `PATCH` requests with the `204 No Content` or `200 OK` status.
+The Server MUST acknowledge successful `PATCH` requests with the `204 No Content` status.
 It MUST include the `Upload-Offset` header containing the new offset.
 The new offset MUST be the sum of the offset before the `PATCH` request and the number of bytes received and processed or stored during the current `PATCH` request.